ArtashesBagdasaryan/magento2-module-product-slider/README.md

 # magento2-module-product-slider
-Magento  2 Module Simple product slider for using you should download it and install . for install you should you use following commands php bin/magento setup:upgrade if the production mode php bin/magento setup:static-content:deploy if the development mode php bin/magento c:c php bin/magento c:f
+If you want to use Magento 2 Module Simple product slider you should download and install it.
+You should you use the following commands to install
+: php bin/magento setup:upgrade .

+If you're in production mode, use this command: p hp bin/magento setup:static-content:deploy and if in development mode, the following one: php bin/magento c:c php bin/magento c:f

-After successfully installation you should  go to
+After successful installation you should go to
 Stores > Settings > Configuration >Fifth > Product Slider and enable it.
-Wha tis functionality ?
-There is two blocks one is the simple block you can use it and from xml and from php and frompage config. and one advanced widget where you can set
+What is its functionality?
+There are two blocks: one is the simple block which you can use from xml, php and frompage config, and the other one is an advanced widget where you can set Slider title,

-Slider   title,
-Slider - Products Type ,
-Slider- Page Size(cunt of products to select).
+Slider - Products Type , Slider- Page Size (count of products to be selected).

-Attention please : If will need some help or will need to make more advanced slider  I am here.
+Don't hesitate to contact me in case you will need some help to install it or to make more advanced slider.